The Red Lion at Hellidon, Northamptonshire

 PUDDINGS:

 There was also a tempting dessert menu which we could not resist because we both have a sweet tooth.
-We had a choice of six delicious desserts which included the Chef’s Mango Cheesecake, Vanilla Pannacotta, British Cheeseboard or a selection of Local Ice Cream & Sorbets.
-I had never come across a Portuguese Molotof Pudding before, so I was very keen to try it.
-My wife went for the chocolate option and said that she was very happy with her choice!
-It certainly looked incredible!
+We had a choice of six delicious desserts which included Fruit Crumble & Crème Anglaise, Local Ice Cream & Sorbets, a Festive Lion Sundae or a British Cheese Board with Crackers, Chutney & Celery.

-Wine – San Juan – Para Dos Malbec Argentina – 2021
+Wine – Para Dos – Argentinian Malbec

 The Red Lion is a very pleasant pub in which to stop for a meal with friends, organise a special occasion or simply drop in for a couple of beers or other refreshments.
 The refurbishment has turned what was a perfectly acceptable country village pub into a very special village pub offering exceptional food, drink and professional service in very comfortable surroundings in a beautiful country setting.
+Whilst enjoying my meal I noticed several people coming in from the village, not only to eat but to sit & enjoy a drink or chat with friends.
+The Red Lion is still very much a local for the village community as well as the visitors who travel many miles to enjoy its excellent food & drink.

-For fabulous food, friendly service, and quality ales, in a local friendly village pub, The Red Lion is a smart choice.
-I liked The Red Lion, and the staff were brilliant!
+I liked The Red Lion very much, the food & drink was extremely good & the staff were brilliant!
 I urge you to check out The Red Lion at the earliest opportunity.
 You will not be disappointed!

 General Managers Jorge Guerreiro and Jane Hearsey